phyzhenli/AM/README.md

 - use MATLAB Mixed Integer Genetic Algorithm (GA) to solve the optimization objective and obtain compression results.

-- turn results to C++ and Verilog models of the multiplier by running 'postMATLAB'.
+- turn results to C++ and Verilog models by running 'postMATLAB'.

 ### example